Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Generic CSF

-Consequently, there exists a CSF $(\Gamma_{t}^2)_{t\in [t_2,T_2)}$ starting at $\Gamma_{t_2}^2$ such that the concatenation of $(\Gamma_t^1)_{t\in [0,t_2]}$ with $(\Gamma_t^2)_{t\in [t_2,T_2)}$ is a piecewise CSF starting at $\Gamma$. \item[Case (I.b):] If all rescaling sequences converge to an entropy stable closed shrinker, it must be an embedded circle, so the theorem holds. \end{description} \item[Case (II):] If the CSF $(\Gamma_t)_{t\in [0,T_1)}$ has a type II singularity at time $T_1$, the theorem holds. \end{description} If {\it Case (I.a)} applies, we return to cases {\it (I)} and {\it (II)}, this time applied to $(\Gamma_t^2)_{t\in [t_2,T_2)}$, and repeat the process.
-Since piecewise CSF preserves turning number and since there are only finitely many closed plane shrinkers of any given turning number, it follows immediately from the fact that at each step and from the monotonicity of entropy under piecewise CSF that {\it Case (I.a)} can apply only finitely many times.
+Consequently, there exists a CSF $(\Gamma_{t}^2)_{t\in [t_2,T_2)}$ starting at $\Gamma_{t_2}^2$ such that the concatenation of $(\Gamma_t^1)_{t\in [0,t_2]}$ with $(\Gamma_t^2)_{t\in [t_2,T_2)}$ is a piecewise CSF starting at $\Gamma$. \item[Case (I.b):] If all rescaling sequences converge to an entropy stable closed shrinker, it must be an embedded circle, so the theorem holds. \end{description} \item[Case (II):] If the CSF $(\Gamma_t)_{t\in [0,T_1)}$ has a type II singularity at time $T_1$, the theorem holds. \end{description} If {\it Case (I.a)} applies, we return to cases {\it (I)} or {\it (II)} for $(\Gamma_t^2)_{t\in [t_2,T_2)}$, and repeat the process.
+Since the piecewise CSF preserves turning number and there are only finitely many closed planar shrinkers of a given turning number, by the fact that at each step and the monotonicity of entropy under piecewise CSF, {\it Case (I.a)} can happen only finitely many times.
 This proves the first part of the theorem.

-It was shown in the proof of Theorem \ref{thm:main theorem type I singularity then entropy has lower bound} that any blowup sequence of a type I singularity of the CSF for closed curves preserves turning number.
+It was shown in the proof of Theorem \ref{thm:main theorem type I singularity then entropy has lower bound} that any blowup sequence of a type I singularity of the CSF for closed curves preserves the turning number.
 It follows that a closed curve with turning number greater than 1 cannot have an embedded circle as the limit of a rescaling sequence.
 This proves the second part of Theorem \bref{thm:PCSF}{B}. \end{proof}